Transforma logo

 This report summarises the Transforma Insights view on the Gas Smart Meter IoT market found in the Transforma Insights Connected Things TAM forecast.

-The report also describes the barriers to growth such as the increasing cost of natural gas, a focus on renewable energy sources (including hydrogen gas and biogas), as well as Russia’s war with Ukraine, its consequent sanctions and the resulting impact on natural gas use in European countries.
+The report also describes the barriers to growth, such as the increasing cost of natural gas, a focus on renewable energy sources (including hydrogen gas and biogas), an overview of alternative sources of natural gas supply in Europe with reduced imports from Russia, and the shifting focus from gas usage to electricity in countries like Australia to reduce

-Key market developments in Gas Smart Meters Application Group
+Key market developments in the Gas Smart Meters Application Group

 The report examines key factors that are influencing the development of the market, including:

-Key drivers: reducing consumption, meter reading and leak detection
+Key drivers: reducing consumption, theft, leak detection, improved meter reading, urbanisation, and cost-effectiveness

 This section of the report begins with a basic definition and features of traditional gas meters (such as requiring manual reading for billing) and gas smart meters (such as being connected to indoor smart devices for communicating real-time gas consumption data to their users).